vladimir19661966/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/count_products.rst

 On each product line, identify whether the value in the :guilabel:`On Hand Quantity` column recorded in the database matches the newly-counted value.
-If the recorded value and the counted value do match, select the product using the checkbox, and then select :menuselection:`Actions --> Set to quantity on hand`.
+If the recorded value and the counted value do match, select the product using the checkbox, and then select the :guilabel:`Actions` button, then :guilabel:`Set to quantity on hand`.

 Doing so copies the value from the :guilabel:`On Hand Quantity` column over to the :guilabel:`Counted Quantity` column, and sets the value of the :guilabel:`Difference` column to